 Of course, there are nuances such as what is the amount and whether this amount is above or below the set value.

 To circumvent this, you might need to do something to ensure that you do not satisfy that five consecutive year rule.
-It means that, you need to have a certain understanding about the tax law in another country.
+It means that you need to have a certain understanding of the tax law in another country.

 Which can be a real pain.